 When the university is closed, all classes and all extracurricular activities are canceled and employees are not required to report to work.
 However, there are campus operations which must continue despite the weather: campus police services, snow removal, power-plant operation, food service for residential students, etc. For employees in these areas, please contact your supervisor for schedule details.
 If the university is closed, the Human Resources Department will inform employees about the proper method for reporting "lost time."

-If all classes are canceled OR if the university is closed due to inclement weather, a notice will be posted on the UW-Parkside website and will also be sent by email to all faculty, staff, and students.
+If all classes are canceled OR if the university is closed due to inclement weather, a notice will be posted on the UW-Parkside website and social media accounts (Twitter, Facebook, LinkedIn), and will be sent by email to all faculty, staff, and students.

 The radio and television stations ordinarily confine announcements to whether the university is open or closed, and the announcement may not make the distinction between classes being canceled and the university being closed.
 It is always a good idea to check the UW-Parkside website for the most accurate information.